Abeautifulsnow/pkgu/README.md

 We can see that the async method is faster than sync method about 9 seconds(Only in this test situation).
 So now it can support to update the python libraries asynchronously. 🥳

-> 5. !!!New - Support for selectable update packages
+> 5. Support for selectable update packages

 * List all availbable packages